AdguardTeam/AGLint/README.md

 ## Special comments

-You may not want to lint some rules, so you can add special config / control comments to ignore / customize them.
+You may not want to lint some adblock rules, so you can add special config / control comments to ignore / customize them.
 Generally these comments begins with the `! aglint-` prefix.

-### Ignore rules
+### Ignore adblock rules

 #### Ignore single rule
-You can completely disable linting for a rule by adding `! aglint-disable-next-line` comment before the rule.
+You can completely disable linting for an adblock rule by adding `! aglint-disable-next-line` comment before the adblock rule.
 For example, `example.com##.ad` will be ignored in the following case:

 ```adblock
 ! aglint-disable-next-line